Types of junction box

 Frequently Asked Questions

-How do I know which size junction box to use?
+How do I know what size junction box I need?

-The size of the junction box needed depends on the number and size of the wires being connected.
-Refer to electrical codes and guidelines to determine the appropriate box size for your project.
+The size of the junction box depends on the number and size of the wires and devices it needs to accommodate.
+Refer to electrical codes or consult an electrician to determine the appropriate box size.

 Connect with certified professionals in your area